sindresorhus/atom-esformatter/readme.md

 $ apm install esformatter
 ```

-Or Settings → Install → Search for `esformatter`
+Or, Settings → Install → Search for `esformatter`

 ## Usage

-Open the Command Palette, and type `esformatter`.
+Open the Command Palette and type `esformatter`.

 Can also be run on just a selection.
 For example the code in a `<script>` tag.

-There's a `Format On Save` option in the Settings.
+There's a `Format On Save` option in the settings.

 ## [Config](https://github.com/millermedeiros/esformatter#configuration)

-Some [plugins](https://github.com/sindresorhus/atom-esformatter/blob/7ff87d550b880d14840bbee6d6c4cbfbb1b57016/package.json#L22-L28) are bundled. *PR welcome for more.*
+Some [plugins](https://github.com/sindresorhus/atom-esformatter/blob/c5d0d550d94dd8c8caec4b7a5c0a72722d432e4d/package.json#L31-L43) are bundled. *PR welcome for more.*

 Just add the ones you want to your config file: